zosealge/RPG/README.md

 # TO DO
 - terminal size detect and prevent from start when too small
 - end game when all enemies are dead
-- bigger maps (out of bounds of terminal size)
+- bigger maps with scrolling
-- more collectibles
-- more spells(?)
+- inventory system

 # KNOWN BUGS
 - entering into map selection submenu from entry screen, not selecting map, and exit cause seg fault